 Field-hunting tip

-Look in volcanic rocks, specifically rhyolitic glasses country — that is the host setting where virgilite typically forms.
+Look in volcanic rocks, specifically rhyolitic glasses country, the host setting where virgilite typically forms.
 If you start seeing rhyolite, sanidine, tridymite in float, you are in the right ground.
 Field specimens usually show a massive, glassy grains habit, so train your eye for that shape before scanning the outcrop.